 The Hyper-V beginner is a practical guide to virtualization environment with Hyper-v in Windows client and Windows Server.
-The Hyper-v role enables you to create and manage a virtualized computing environment by using virtualization technology (VT) that is built in to Windows Server 2008 and Windows 8.
-In this article we are Installing Hyper-v in Windows 8.1 and Server 2012 R2.
+The Hyper-v role enables you to create and manage a virtualized computing environment by using virtualization technology (VT) that is built into Windows Server 2008 to 2019 and Windows 8 to Windows 10.
+In this article, we are Installing Hyper-v in Windows client and Server.
 But the installation is the same on all Windows client and Server that support Hyper-v as virtualization software.

 The Management Tools for the Hyper-V Role consist of:

 - GUI-based management tools: Hyper-V Manager, a Microsoft Management Console (MMC) snap-in, and Virtual Machine Connection, which provides access to the video output of a virtual machine so you can interact with the virtual machine.

 - Hyper-V-specific cmdlets for Windows PowerShell.
 Windows Server 2012 includes a Hyper-V module, which provides command-line access to all the functionality available in the GUI, as well as functionality not available through the GUI.
 For more information about the Hyper-V module, see the Hyper-V Module for Windows PowerShell.

 - Hyper-V requires a 64-bit processor that includes the following

 - Hardware-assisted virtualization.
 This is available in processors that include a virtualization option—specifically processors with Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V) technology.

 - Hardware-enforced Data Execution Prevention (DEP) must be available and enabled.
 Specifically, you must enable Intel XD bit (execute disable bit) or AMD NX bit (no execute bit).